ottangust/ottangust.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+# This site is still under consturtion
+# However, it won't differs the fact that Leon is a lovely guy~
+# Leon is also handsome guy la!
+Although little bit dump.
+# Anyway, have fun!
+# Don't worry woh!
+Be happy!

 <p></p>
-I'm a 16-year-old lovely guy studying in HKUST!
+I'm a 16-year-old guy studying in HKUST!
 <p></p>
 This website mainly holds my notes of all the lectures I 've taken!
 <p></p>